Unity-Technologies/com.unity.multiplayer.docs/docs/basics/object-spawning.md

 go.GetComponent<NetworkObject>().Spawn();
 ```
 <br>
-The `.Spawn()` method takes 1 optional parameter that defaults to `true`:<br>
+The `NetworkObject.Spawn` method takes 1 optional parameter that defaults to `true`:<br>
 ```csharp
 public void Spawn(bool destroyWithScene = true);
 ```

 ## Destroying / Despawning

-When a spawned network prefab instance gets destroyed on the server/host, Netcode will automatically destroy it on all clients as well.
+By default, a spawned network prefab instance that is destroyed on the server/host will be automatically destroyed on all clients.

 When a client disconnects, all network prefab instances created during the network session and owned by that client will be destroyed by default.
 If you do not want that to happen, set the `DontDestroyWithOwner` field on `NetworkObject` to true before despawning.<br>